Lynn Vidler, Dean

 Students should familiarize themselves with the Academic Policies, Registration, and Records section of this catalog, as well as with the introductory pages of each semester’s official Registration Handbook, for information about the university grading system, and current procedures for registering on a pass/fail basis, for dropping and adding classes, and for withdrawing from the university.

-Students in the College of Letters, Arts & Sciences may not use the pass/fail option for courses taken to fulfill the area requirements, the composition requirement, the quantitative and qualitative reasoning requirement, or the major requirements.
+Students in the College of Letters, Arts & Sciences may not use the pass/fail option for courses taken to fulfill the area requirements, the composition requirement, the quantitative and qualitative reasoning requirement, or their major or minor requirements.
 Students may take up to 15 credit hours of elective coursework on a pass/fail basis.
 Transfer students may take 1 credit hour of pass/fail credit for every 8 credit hours of credit attempted at the University of Colorado.
 For full-time students, maximum pass/fail hours per semester are as follows:

 - Fall - 6 credit hours